Muffins with Greek Yogurt (Fluffy & Protein-Rich)

 Preparation Methods

-Muffins with Greek Yogurt (Fluffy & Protein-Rich) - Step 1: Prepare Ingredients 1
+Muffins with Greek Yogurt (Fluffy & Protein-Rich) - Step 1: Gather Ingredients

-In a large mixing bowl, sift together the flour, baking soda, baking powder, and salt.
+In a large bowl, combine the flour, baking powder, baking soda, and salt.

 Set aside for later use.